Updated January 2018

-Many shops try to scare us into buying costly warranties for all electrical and white goods - most are a complete waste of money.
+Many shops try to scare customers into buying costly warranties for all electrical appliances and white goods - most are a complete waste of money.

-Yet if you want peace of mind, there are tricks to get totally free cover or multiple-item policies for as little as £10/month.
-This is a step-by-step guide on whether to get a warranty, the cheapest deals if you do, and how to maximise protection without one.
+Yet if you want peace of mind, there are tricks to get free cover or multiple-item policies for as little as £11 per month.
+This step-by-step guide will help you decide whether to get a warranty (or an extended one if you've already got one covering an initial period), the cheapest deals if you do, and how to maximise protection without one.

 Warranties sold in shops are often massively over-priced

 Many shops will try to flog a warranty on virtually everything - even if the goods only cost a few quid.